The 11th Hour with Ali Velshi: Ali Velshi (since 2026)

-Format
+Broadcast

-Under Ruhle, the show's "A-Block" features a tease, a short monologue, and a lengthy discussion with its "Lead-off Panel" of typically 3 guests and Ruhle.
-The rest of the show features segments focused on the day's developments in politics and economics.
-The show is typically broadcast from MSNBC's Studio 3A at its headquarters at 30 Rockefeller Plaza.
-During breaking news coverage that may warrant it, The 11th Hour pre-empts a rerun of The Rachel Maddow Show (Mondays) or The Briefing with Jen Psaki (Tuesdays through Fridays).
+The show is typically broadcast from MSNBC's Studio 3A at its headquarters at 30 Rockefeller Plaza, before moving to MS NOW's headquarters concurrently with the network rebrand.
+During breaking news coverage that may warrant it, The 11th Hour will broadcast live past midnight EST, which in turn pre-empts a rerun of The Rachel Maddow Show (Mondays) or The Briefing with Jen Psaki (Tuesdays through Fridays).

-Guest hosts for The 11th Hour include Ali Velshi, Alicia Menendez, Melissa Murray, Symone Sanders-Townsend, Catherine Rampell, and Ayman Mohyeldin.
+Guest hosts for The 11th Hour include Alicia Menendez, Melissa Murray, Symone Sanders-Townsend, Catherine Rampell, and Ayman Mohyeldin.